oskar156/oskar156/README.md

 👋 Hi, I’m @oskar156

-I'm pursuing a career in Computer Science.

--experience with C++, JavaScript, AppsSript, VBA and Python

--scripts/macros for Google Sheets and Excel
+-experience with SQL, JavaScript/AppsSript, VBA, Python, and C++, -scripts/macros for Google Sheets and Excel
 -browser automation with Selenium

--API exploration in JavaScript
+-API connections in JavaScript

 <!---
 oskar156/oskar156 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.